otaprotocol/actioncodes/docs/adapters/solana/solana/classes/SolanaAdapter.md

 [`ActionCode`](../../../../actioncode/classes/ActionCode.md)

+The action code containing the transaction

 ##### key

 `Keypair`

+The keypair to sign with

 #### Returns

 `Promise`\<[`ActionCode`](../../../../actioncode/classes/ActionCode.md)\>

-Promise that resolves to the signed transaction
+Promise that resolves to the signed action code

 #### Overrides